 Dot Compensation adjusting the size of the dots in halftones or four-color images to allow for dot gain and to ensure that the color and detail of the image print as intended. see also dot gain, four-color process, halftone, ink holdout, screen.

 Dot Gain A printing term which describes wet ink coming in contact with paper and spreading as it is transfers.
 As the halftone dots are applied to the paper, the wet ink spreads, causing the dots to increase in size and halftones to appear darker.
 Paper weight, type of paper (coated or uncoated), press type (especially web presses), effect the amount of dot gain in a given printed piece.
 You may compensate for dot gain by calculating the dot gain before a print job and lessen the density of the images to be printed before you output film.
 See also dot compensation, four-color process, halftone.

-Dry End the drying section of the papermaking machine, after the press setion, at which point most water has been removed from the paper.
-As paper moves through the dry end, the drying process is completed and the paper reel is wound. see also drying, felt, papermaking, wet end.
+Dry End the drying section of the paper-making machine, after the press section, at which point most water has been removed from the paper.
+As paper moves through the dry end, the drying process is completed and the paper reel is wound. see also drying, felt, paper-making, wet end.

 Dryography waterless offset lithography.
 This printing process is able to use extremely fine line screens to produce high resolution printing. see also offset, waterless printing.

 Dull Coated a coated paper finish that falls between glossy and matte. see also coated paper, gloss, matte coated.

 Dummy an un-printed mock-up of a book, brochure, or “to-be-printed” piece.
 A dummy is made of the same paper stocks that will be used in the finished piece, and serves as a reference for the client, designer, printer, mailing, house, or distributor.
 The printer, paper, merchant, or paper consultant generally provides the dummy at the request of the designer. see also comp, paper consultant.